ScottfreeLLC/AlphaPy/README.rst

 XGBoost
 ~~~~~~~

-For most users, XGBoost will *not* install automatically with
+For Mac and Windows users, XGBoost will *not* install automatically
-``pip``.
+with ``pip``.
 For instructions to install XGBoost on your specific
 platform, go to http://xgboost.readthedocs.io/en/latest/build.html.

 Documentation